PASS IT ON

 Can you imagine the impact that this could make in an hour, a day or a week?

-Remember, just by being here you are already making a difference to someone, somewhere.
+Remember, by simply just being here you are already making a difference to someone, somewhere.
 That is proof of how much we are all valued, even by those we have yet to meet.

 Please PASS IT ON…..in memory of my beautiful Mum